 We provide every student at the Ottawa Catholic School Board with meaningful opportunities to learn about Indigenous peoples and participate in Indigenous-centred activities.
 If your child self-identifies as First Nation, Métis, or Inuit, we also provide further culturally-relevant programming to honour your child’s Indigenous ancestry and support their academic success.

-We respectfully acknowledge that our schools are located on the ancestral, traditional and unceded Indigenous territory of the Algonquin Peoples, on whose territory we pray, learn, play and work.
+We respectfully acknowledge that our schools and Board office are located on the ancestral, traditional, and unceded Indigenous territory of the Algonquin Peoples, on whose territory we pray, learn, play, and work.

-We open assemblies, gatherings and board meetings with a Land Acknowledgement to show respect for Indigenous peoples.
-This is a practical action we can take in response to the Truth and Reconciliation Commission’s 94 Calls to Action, to build positive and reciprocal relationships between Indigenous and Non-Indigenous peoples.
+We open assemblies, gatherings, and board meetings with a Land Acknowledgement to show respect for Indigenous peoples and to acknowledge that we are working toward educating all those within the OCSB about the true history of the place we now call Canada.
+This is a practical action we can take in response to the Truth and Reconciliation Commission’s 94 Calls to Action to build positive and reciprocal relationships between Indigenous and Non-Indigenous peoples.